1927–28 Detroit Cougars season

-The 1927–28 Detroit Cougars season was the second season of the Detroit, Michigan National Hockey League (NHL) franchise.
+The 1927–28 Detroit Cougars season was the second season of the Detroit, Michigan National Hockey League (NHL) franchise later known as the Detroit Red Wings.
 The Detroit Cougars scored 44 points, finishing fourth in the American Division and failing to make the playoffs in their sophomore year.

 The Cougars finally moved into what would be their home for the next fifty years, Detroit's Olympia Stadium.
 Their also received a new coach and general manager in Jack Adams.
 Adams made an immediate impact, picking up Reg Noble and quickly naming him Captain.
 Detroit performed much better to start off the season and only finished two points out of a playoff spot.